 Natural Remedies for a Healthy Liver & Gallbladder

-Use Food as Medicine for a Healthy Liver & Gallbladder
+Food is Medicine for a Healthy Liver & Gallbladder

 - Nourish your liver with a liver-lovin’ smoothie: blend beets, apple, lemon (with the rind) carrots, bitter greens such as arugula or dandelion greens, ginger and turmeric.
 Add some form of protein and fat such as avocado or coconut oil, which will increase nutrient absorption.